nheron/droolsonboarding/examples/carinsurancecalculator/calculator.md

 This project is used by the jbpm tutorial.

 The purpose is to implement a calculator that shall give a a list of prices to insure a car for a given car and a list of drivers.
+The car data contains when it was first registered, the fiscal power, the brand name and the model name

 In Input, the calculator should receive a quote requet, containing the car , the list of drivers.
 The calculator should send back the same request object with added objects :